 Kelley Fox Wines is a small winery I created along with my father, Gerson "Gus" Stearns.
 The first vintage was 2007, starting with just over 100 cases.
-The annual case production is now just shy of 2000 cases, all from the historic Maresh Vineyard and the Demeter-certified biodynamic Momtazi Vineyard (since the beginning).
+The annual case production is now just shy of 2000 cases and about 3000 cases for the 2017's, all from the historic Maresh Vineyard and the Demeter-certified biodynamic Momtazi Vineyard (since the beginning).

 I've been a full-time, year-round, on-the-floor Oregon Pinot Noir winemaker since 2000.
 My education includes a B.S. in Psychology and a minor in Biology from Texas AM University.
 I graduated Magna Cum Laude with dual degrees in Biochemistry and Biophysics from Oregon State University and was admitted to the PhD program in Biochemistry.

 Before completing the doctorate, I changed my path to pursue winemaking.
 I learned winemaking not from a classroom or textbooks, but directly from Oregon winemakers who had put in some serious time.
 I was deeply influenced by my dear friend and former employer, the late David Lett of The Eyrie Vineyards.
 David was the ultimate iconoclast who pioneered the Oregon wine industry in the 1960’s.